Gary Rohan: AFL career

 In Round 14 of the 2021 AFL season, Rohan kicked the winning goal after the siren to defeat the Western Bulldogs, thus becoming only the second player after Barry Hall to do so for two different AFL clubs.

 In 2022, Rohan played in his fourth grand final and won his first premiership.

 Rohan was delisted by Geelong at the end of the 2024 AFL season.

 Coaching

 Ahead of the 2023 AFL Women's season, Rohan joined the Geelong AFL Women's program as a development coach under Daniel Lowther.

 Personal life

 Gary is married to Madi Rohan.
-They have a son together, born in February 2024.
+They have two sons together.

-He has three daughters with his ex-wife, Amie: twins, Bella and Willow, born in 2018, one of whom died five hours after birth from anencephaly, and another, Sadie, born in 2020.
+He has two daughters with his ex-wife: twins born in 2018, one of whom died five hours after birth from anencephaly, and another daughter born in 2020.